Popular Matchings in Complete Graphs: The converse

 Consider edges between a level~2 vertex and a level~3 vertex, such as those incident to $s^c_0$ or $t^c_0$: we have $w_M(s^c_0,q^c_0) = w_M(s^c_0,q^c_3) = 0$ and $\alpha_{s^c_0} = -1$ while $\alpha_{q^c_0} = \alpha_{q^c_3} = 1$.
 Similarly, $w_M(p^c_7,t^c_0) = w_M(p^c_4,t^c_0) = -2$ and so these edges are covered.
 It is analogous with edges incident to $s'^c_0$ or $t'^c_0$.

 Consider any edge $e$ whose one endpoint is in the $D$-gadget and the other endpoint is outside the $D$-gadget.
-It is easy to see that $w_M(e) = -2$, hence this edge is covered. \end{proof}
+It is easy to see that $w_M(e) = -2$, hence this edge is covered.
+Similarly, inter-gadget edges between levels 0 and 2, levels 0 and 3, and levels 1 and 3 all have weight $-2$ and hence they are covered. \end{proof}

 Thus we have shown the following theorem.